Turns out the 2021 iPhone Photography Awards winner used an iPhone 7

 Winning photos share expressions of grief, isolation, hope and beauty.
 Out of the thousands of photographs that were taken with an iPhone and submitted, the Grand Prize Winner and recipient of the Photographer of the Year Award goes to the Hungarian photojournalist Istvan Kerekes.
-His photo, Transylvanian Shepherds, was taken on an iPhone 7 and shows a contrast of a cold barren land populated with two world-weary men one of whom is holding a lamb.
-And that lamb looks pretty content.
+His photo, Transylvanian Shepherds, was taken on an iPhone 7 and shows a contrast of a cold barren land populated with two world-weary men, both holding lambs.
+And those lambs look pretty content.

 The iPhone Photography Awards started in 2007 to celebrate the creativity of iPhone photographers.
 Thousands of images from more than 140 countries were submitted and winners were selected by jury.